+"The profit the government makes from diluting coinage is unjust ... every mutation of coinage, apart from a few exceptions, takes money from subjects against their will."

+Nicolas d'Oresme

-profits.57 Latter-day efforts to stabilize the financial system and save the euro in response to the financial crisis are blending seamlessly into this history of abuse.
-Thus, it is hardly surprising that criticism of the monetary and financial system has a long tradition as well.
-However, even intellectuals who placed individual liberty at the center of their deliberations hardly ever questioned and question the state monopoly on money as such - despite all the criticism leveled at the monetary system.58 Hayek's Proposal of Introducing Competing Private Currencies "Everything comes down to the question: Which forms of order promote liberty?"
-Walter Eucken "The profit the government makes from diluting coinage is unjust ... every mutation of coinage, apart from a few exceptions, takes money from subjects against their will."
-Nicolas d'Oresme When Richard Nixon suspended the US dollar's convertibility to gold in 1971, it became obvious that the attempt to establish a monetary system based on a gold-exchange standard had failed due to over issuance of uncovered money substitutes.
+When Richard Nixon suspended the US dollar's convertibility to gold in 1971, it became obvious that the attempt to establish a monetary system based on a goldexchange standard had failed due to over issuance of uncovered money substitutes.
 Upon this event Friedrich August von Hayek felt compelled to reexamine the question of what constituted an expedient monetary order.
-59 In Hayek's opinion, not only the abolition of the tie between the US dollar and gold but also the proliferation of Keynesian economic thinking at the time worsened the prospect of a stable, noninflationary money ever emerging under a government-run currency monopoly.
-60 In 1975 Hayek eventually gave a lecture entitled "Choice of Currency" in which he articulated for the first time the provocative demand that the state monopoly on money should be repealed.
+In Hayek's opinion, not only the abolition of the tie between the US dollar and gold but also the proliferation of Keynesian economic thinking at the time worsened the prospect of a stable, noninflationary money ever emerging under a government-run currency monopoly.60 In 1975 Hayek eventually gave a lecture entitled "Choice of Currency"61, in which he articulated for the first time the provocative demand that the state monopoly on money should be repealed.
 The publication of the monographs Free Choice in Currency and The Denationalization of Money followed a year later, in which he expanded in greater detail on his ideas on competition between private money issuers.
-61 See "Choice of Currency: A Way to Stop Inflation", Friedrich A. von Hayek, The Institute of Economic Affairs, 1976.

-57 See The Zero Interest Rate Trap: Sustainable Wealth Accumulation in a Non-Sustainable Monetary System.
-Ronald-Peter Stöferle and Mark J. Valek, 2018 (to be published shortly) 58 Hayek noted that the economic literature offered no answer to the question of why a government monopoly for the provision of money was deemed indispensable, nor was there any academic discussion examining the abolition of this monopoly (The Denationalization of Money, Friedrich A. von Hayek, 1976, pp. 26 ff).
-He attributed the notion that governments had a quasi-natural prerogative to be the exclusive suppliers of money to the historical fact that they had usurped the right to mint coins a very long time ago and then simply retained it as if this were a perfectly natural state of affairs (The Denationalization of Money, Friedrich A. von Hayek, p.
-28). of affairs (The Denationalization of Moriey, Friedictics, Voltages, p.
-20).
+See The Zero Interest Rate Trap: Sustainable Wealth Accumulation in a Non-Sustainable Monetary System, Ronald-Peter Stöferle and Mark J. Valek, 2018 (to be published shortly)

+Hayek noted that the economic literature offered no answer to the question of why a government monopoly for the provision of money was deemed indispensable, nor was there any academic discussion examining the abolition of this monopoly (The Denationalization of Money, Friedrich A. von Hayek, 1976, pp. 26 ff).
+He attributed the notion that governments had a quasi-natural prerogative to be the exclusive suppliers of money to the historical fact that they had usurped the right to mint coins a very long time ago and then simply retained it as if this were a perfectly natural state affairs (The Denationalization of Money, Friedrich A. von Hayek, p.
+28).

-59 What makes this very interesting is the fact that Hayek previously espoused quite contrary views: "[A] really rational monetary policy could be carried out only by an international monetary authority [...]
+What makes this very interesting is the fact that Hayek previously espoused quite contrary views: "[A] really rational monetary policy could be carried out only by an international monetary authority [...]
 [S]o long as an effective international monetary authority remains an Utopian dream, any mechanical principle (such as the gold standard) ... is far preferable to numerous independent and independently regulated national currencies" (Monetary Nationalism and International Stability, Friedrich A. von Hayek, 1937, pp.93ff).
-Later Hayek wrote that a free currency market was "not only politically impracticable today but would probably be undesirable if it were possible" (The Constitution of Liberty, Friedrich A. von Hayek, 1960, pp.324ff).
-Nevertheless, what unites the different positions Hayek has taken over time is his desire to create a noninflationary monetary order.
-Moreover, the evolution of his position illustrates his growing skepticism with respect to the state. skepticism with respect to the state.

-60 See "Toward a Free Market Monetary System", Friedrich A. von Hayek, p.2
+Later Hayek wrote that a free currency market was "not only politically impracticable today but would probably be undesirable if it were possible" (The Constitution of Liberty, Friedrich A. von Havek, 1960, pp.324ff).
+Nevertheless, what unites the different positions Havek has taken over time is his desire to create a noninflationary monetary order.
+Moreover, the evolution of his position illustrates his growing skepticism with respect to the state.
+See "Toward a Free Market Monetary System", Friedrich A. von Hayek, p.2